tetrixtech/audits/README.md

-# audits
+# Tetrix Network Audits
-Tetrix Network audits
+You can find all our DApp audits in here